Learning how to travel with your LVAD

 Life after a Left Ventricular Device can be a bit different.
 But it is not true that your life becomes restricted.
-Can you still enjoy your life and live independently?
-Absolutely.
+You can still enjoy your life and live independently.
 You just need some modifications and preparation.
-Most people are concerned about travelling after LVAD and think, Can I go with my family on a trip?
-The answer is yes.
+Most people are concerned about travelling after LVAD and think that you cannot go outside or plan a trip with your family.
+It is not true.
 You may have to prepare and consult with your doctor before that, but it is not impossible to travel.

 After having an LVAD, you may have learned about the beginner’s guide to LVAD.
 But one of the other important things after handling an LVAD effectively, you need to learn is how you travel safely with your LVAD without compromising on the device protection.

-After an LVAD, it is necessary for you to prepare in advance when you are travelling, and you must know the ways to stay free during your trip.
-Here is a comprehensive guide to help you travel with an LVAD, maintaining a good quality of life.
+After an LVAD, it is necessary for you to prepare in advance when you are travelling, and you must know the ways to keep yourself free during your trip.
+Here is a complete guide for you to travel with an LVAD, while keeping your quality of life good.

 A step-by-step guide to travel with your LVAD: